Recent private antitrust litigation activity

 If the court so orders, the relevant party must comply and submit requested materials under the Code of Civil Procedure.
 If the ordered party does not submit the relevant evidence, then the other party, as well as the court, is generally entitled to deem the other party’s allegations related to the content of those materials as true.
 There are several exceptions, such as (1) documents subject to the confidentiality obligations of public servants or professionals, (2) documents created exclusively for self-use, and (3) documents relating to the right to remain silent under criminal procedure.

-The documents and materials submitted to the JFTC in the course of leniency procedures or commitment procedures or subject to the new JFTC practice on attorney–client communications may be likely to fall under those exceptions although there is no court case clarifying this issue.
+The documents and materials submitted to the JFTC in the course of leniency procedures or commitment procedures, or those subject to the new JFTC practice on attorney–client communications, may be likely to fall under those exceptions although there is no court case clarifying this issue.
 However, internal reports compiled by third-party committees established for internal investigations of corporate scandals may not be considered to fall under those exceptions.

 In addition, the court orders can be appealed and then it takes certain time for the court orders to be finalised.
 Accordingly, in practice, rather than seeking court orders under Article 223 of the Code of Civil Procedures, claimants generally try to obtain the court commission to send documents.
 Under Article 226 of the Code of Civil Procedures, a party may request that the court commission the holder of the document, which the party intends to submit the court as evidence, to voluntarily send the document.